 - A preliminary application is required prior to project completion.
 This process is easy and can be done before you know all the project details.
 Complete the preliminary application tab on the and email it in excel format to

 - If you have other energy efficiency measures in your new construction project that do not fit in the prescriptive menu, check the Custom Projects box on the preliminary application and describe on the Custom Projects tab.
-An Idaho Power representative will contact you for further assistance.
+An Idaho Power energy advisor will contact you for further assistance.

 - Share qualifying specifications with your design team.